emeldam/testrepo/README.md

 ## Editing Files

-lts a markdown file in this repository
+lts a markdown file in this repository.